JimKing100/PrivacyHistos/README.md

 # PrivacyHistos

 Welcome to the PrivacyHistos repository.
 This repo contains five differential privacy functions for combining features into privatized histograms.
-The five functions are contained in the **privacy.py** file located in the **src directory**.
+The five functions are contained in the **privacy.py** file located in the **src** directory.

 ----